hashicorp/consul/website/source/docs/agent/http/health.html.markdown

 ```

 In this case, we can see there is a system level check (that is, a check with
 no associated `ServiceID`) as well as a service check for Redis.
-The "serfHealth" check
+The `serfHealth` check
 is special in that it is automatically present on every node.
 When a node
 joins the Consul cluster, it is part of a distributed failure detection
 provided by Serf.
 If a node fails, it is detected and the status is automatically